Summer Research Program

 Assistantship

-Each research opportunity will be specifically related to the health of the Chehalis River Basin tributaries.
-Every participant will be mentored by an expert from the field that has been matched as closely as possible to their interests.
-Research Assistants will spend 6-8 weeks working on a project designed and coordinated by their mentor, and will present their results during a scientific poster session during the last week.
+Each research opportunity was specifically related to the health of the Chehalis River Basin tributaries.
+Every participant was mentored by an expert from the field that has been matched as closely as possible to their interests.
+Research Assistants spent 6-8 weeks working on a project designed and coordinated by their mentor, and presented their results during a scientific poster session during the last week.

 a summer research student giving a "thumbs up" to a poster